lisbethmachado/emosic/README.md

 ## User Stroy
-AS a moody music lover,
+AS a moody music lover,<br>
-I WANT an application that provides me with music suggestions based on my mood.
+I WANT an application that provides me with music suggestions based on my mood.<br>
-SO THAT I can better relate to my music choices.
+SO THAT I can better relate to my music choices.<br>

 ## Deployed Application URL